The Office of Disability Resources and Services

 All applicants to Temple University follow the standard application procedures.
 Once admitted, if accommodations are needed during new student orientation and placement testing, please contact the Disability Resources and Services Office at Main Campus as soon as possible.
 Before the beginning of the first semester, register online and present documentation to the Disability Resources and Services Office (DRS) at Main Campus.

-After discussing with DRS coordinators individual needs and reasonable accommodations, accommodation letters are then provided to each qualified student.
+After discussing individual needs and reasonable accommodations with DRS coordinators, accommodation letters are then provided to each qualified student.
 It is the student’s responsibility to make sure the instructors receive the information at the beginning of the semester.
 Faculty members cannot retroactively provide academic adjustments for course requirements for students who have not previously presented a letter supporting such requests.
 If tutoring or additional help is needed, referrals will be made to appropriate college resources.

 Parking spaces are available for persons with permanent or temporary disabilities.